isomerpages/moh-agewellsg/pages/What is Age Well SG?.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/what%20is%20age%20well.jpg">
 </div>
-<p><strong>Age Well SG is a national programme led by MOH, MND and MOT to support seniors to age well in their homes and their communities.
-It aims to tackle social isolation, which is a key determinant of frailty, and empower seniors to age actively and independently.</strong>
+<p><strong>Age Well SG is a national programme led by the Ministry of Health, Ministry of National Development and Ministry of Transport to support seniors to age well in their homes and their communities.
+It aims to support our seniors to age actively, stay socially connected, and be cared for within their communities.</strong>
 </p>
 <div class="iframe-wrapper">
 <iframe height="450px" width="100%" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/IdWSpat3Uq0?si=bWU6OlAR2nomSl4x&amp;start=759"></iframe>